Physics jokes, humor, and cartoons from Jupiter Scientific; Links to science jokes, astronomy jokes, biology jokes, and chemistry jokes.

 when he found the position, he couldn't muster up the momentum.

 Physics Joke 4:

-A neutron walked into a bar and asked, "How much for a drink?"
-The bartender replied, "For you, no charge."
+A neutron walked into a bar and asked, "How much for a gin and tonic?"
+The bartender smiled wryly and replied, "For you, no charge."

 Physics Joke 5:

 Q: What did one quantum physicist say when he wanted to fight another quantum physicist?

 Two atoms were walking across a road when one of them said, "I think I lost an electron!"
 "Really!" the other replied, "Are you sure?"
 "Yes, I 'm absolutely positive."

 When a third-grade student was asked to define the term "vacuum" in class, she answered, "A vacuum is an empty region of space where the Pope lives."